 Reps are invited as observers to all RSA Board meetings, which is a great forum to discuss what you want with other researchers and decide how to turn it into action.
 A research rep from each department is asked to attend the Student Feedback Panel, which is a direct line into raising issues with the school.

-- We look for a mimimum of an MPhil and a PhD rep per department.
+- At least an MPhil and a PhD rep per department.

 The Research Students Association (RSA)

-The Board of the RSA is made up of seven posts; these are elected in a vote open to all research students.
+The Board of the RSA is made up of six posts: a President and 5 Board members.
+These were elected in a vote open to all research students.

 RSA meetings are at least once per term, organised and lead by research student.
 The agenda could cover The RSA engages with the Doctoral School, discusses concerns and runs an activity programme to (for example) highlight the research being undertaken and create opportunities to bring doctoral researchers together.